 Blend dates with cocoa powder, eggs, almond flour, and a little coconut oil.
 Bake until just set for a gooey, chocolatey treat. - Date Almond Blondies:

 Use chopped dates, almond butter, coconut flour, and a hint of cinnamon.
-They’re sweet, nutty, and packed with fiber. - Chocolate Chip Date Bars:
+Theyโre sweet, nutty, and packed with fiber. - Chocolate Chip Date Bars:

 Mix oat flour, pureed dates, vanilla, and dairy-free chocolate chips.
 These bars are a hit with kids and adults alike.

 Not sure how to get started?
-Learn more about Gluten Free Mozzarella Cheese Sticks—they’re savory, but show how allergen-friendly recipes can still deliver flavor and comfort, just like these healthy bakes.
+Learn more about Gluten Free Mozzarella Cheese Sticks.
+They’re savory, but show how allergen-friendly recipes can still deliver flavor and comfort, just like these healthy bakes.

 Wholesome muffins and breads using mashed dates